winnibear12/assignment2.github.io/README.md

 ---
 ## What is Markdown?

+In Etter's [book](https://www.amazon.ca/Modern-Technical-Writing-Introduction-Documentation-ebook/dp/B01A2QL9SS), Etter stated that Markdown is the moset widely used markup language in the world.

 - Markdown is a lightweight markup language to make writing for online easier.
 It is easier to learn and easier to convert to HTML.
 - It is widely used for Github, Skype, Slack and Facebook Massenger.

 ## Why we use Markdown?

+In Etter's [book](https://www.amazon.ca/Modern-Technical-Writing-Introduction-Documentation-ebook/dp/B01A2QL9SS), Etter wrote that markdown is lightweight, has simple syntax.

-- It is easy to learn
+- It is easy to learn.
   * Compared to the other language, the syntax is really simple.
 - It is fast
   * The simple syntax will save your writing process.